brilee/modern-descartes-v2/essays/personal/cartesian_tutor_turndown.md

 ## Fortuitous encounters

-I think, overall, I was surprised at how often much I enjoyed random meetings with old and new friends.
+Overall, I was surprised at how often much I enjoyed random meetings with old and new friends.
 Part of this was undoubtedly the social isolation that comes with being a solo founder.
 I also found the conversations helpful in refining and developing ideas for my startup.
-On balance, it was well worth spending ~5-10% of my time meeting people.
+This time, I spent ~2% of my time meeting people, and next time I think I should spend more like 5-10% meeting people.
 As a Boston-based founder, the base rate of fortuitous encounters is a lot lower, so it's worth being deliberate about finding and chatting with people.

 # Things I wouldn't change